A lover of arts and crafts, Shasta Matova enjoys making artistic, applique, pieced, traditional, miniature, modern, and crazy quilts.

 Where to Find Quilt Patterns

-The first step is to look at quilt patterns that are named "quick", "easy", and "beginner".
+The first step is to look at quilt patterns that are identified as being "quick", "easy", and "beginner".
 There are also quick projects that are labeled "weekend" or "charity" that are suitable for beginning quilters.
 Your local quilt shop will have patterns and the people at the shop will be able to answer your questions and help you identify the patterns that suit your needs.

 Is Easy Better?